03 — The Primary Questions

 Is Jesus Christ the Son of God, the Savior of the world?

-Why this is primary.
-If Christ is who He said He was, then His Atonement is real, His resurrection is real, and the entire weight of your salvation rests on something sure.
-If He is not, nothing else in the gospel matters.
+Why this one matters first.
+If Christ is who He said He was, then His Atonement is real, His resurrection is real, and the weight of your salvation rests on something that can hold you.
+Much of what follows leans on this answer.

-How to seek the answer.
-Read His words directly — the Sermon on the Mount, the Gospel of John, 3 Nephi 11–17.
-Ask the Father, in the name of Christ, whether Jesus is the Christ.
-The answer comes through the Holy Ghost.
+How people seek the answer.
+Spend time in His own words — the Sermon on the Mount, the Gospel of John, 3 Nephi 11–17.
+Then ask the Father, in His Son’s name, whether Jesus is the Christ.
+The witness comes through the Holy Ghost, in His own time and way.

 Scriptures: John 7:17 · 3 Nephi 11